networkx/networkx/doc/release/api_1.9.rst

   mapping dict needed for node connectivity and minimum node cuts is now a graph attribute of the auxiliary network.
 Thus we removed the :samp:`mapping` parameter from the local versions of connectivity and cut functions.
-We also changed the parameter name for the auxuliary digraph from :samp:`aux_digraph` to :samp:`auxiliary`.
+We also changed the parameter name for the auxiliary digraph from :samp:`aux_digraph` to :samp:`auxiliary`.

 * We changed the name of the function :samp:`all_pairs_node_connectiviy_matrix`